Seattle Workplace ADA Lawyer and Employment Disability Discrimination Attorney

-Please call us today to learn about your rights and the deadlines that apply to your case.
+Please call me today to learn about your rights and the deadlines that apply to your case.

-If you believe you have been discriminated against by an employer due to a disability, please contact us at your earliest convenience.
-We offer a free phone consultation, and accept many disability discrimination cases on a contingency fee (no fee for our firm unless you recover compensation).
+If you believe you have been discriminated against by an employer due to a disability, please contact me at your earliest convenience.
+I accept many disability discrimination cases on a contingency fee (no fee for my firm unless you recover compensation).

 Understanding Workplace Disability Discrimination